evanhe1/ramp_challenge/bug_fixes.md

 Calling `clearCache` during transaction approval writes forces cache consistency by causing a cache miss.
-This solution will result in more cache misses than simply implementing a write-through approach but suffices for the scale of the current problem
+This solution will result in more cache misses than simply implementing a write-through approach but suffices for the small scale of the current problem.